101 Cooking For Two

 • Grill-friendly picks: Grilled asparagus, corn on the cob, or crusty bread.

-You can also freeze cooked filet for up to 3 months.
-Wrap it tightly to prevent freezer burn, and thaw overnight in the refrigerator before reheating.
+• For longer storage, wrap tightly and freeze for up to 3 months.
+Thaw overnight in the refrigerator before reheating.

 What is Filet Mignon?